 Inadequate sleep hygiene is a sleep disorder primarily caused by bad sleeping habits.
 It is often corrected by making a few simple changes to your routine and daily practices leading up to your bedtime.
-If not looked after in this way though, it can lead to, or continue to produce side effects common with many other sleeping disorders, which can be harmful to quality of life.
+If not looked after in this way though, inadequate sleep hygiene can lead to, or continue to produce side effects common with many other sleeping disorders, which can be harmful to quality of life.

 The first category is related to falling asleep.
 Any form of stimulant, like caffeine, close to bedtime, can interfere with sleep.
 Caffeine stays in the system for an average duration of 3-5 hours, and could remain for as long as 12 hours.
 Most people are aware of this, but think that it won’t affect them.